Introduction

 The auditor must organize their data based on the following metrics:

-Other than this, you can also use qualitative data for auditing the process by taking the feedback of stakeholders into consideration.
+Other than this, you can also use qualitative data for auditing the process by considering the feedback of stakeholders.
 This information can be gathered by contacting employees who are working on projects very closely.
 Once collected all the data, organize them to know the areas of improvement.

 2. Analyze the process